rlmckenney/cst8918-w24-lab12/README.md

 ```

 ## Instructions

+This lab should be completed in teams of two.
+One team member will create the GitHub repository and invite the other as a collaborator.
+Most of the numbered steps should be completed by one team member committing and pushing the code on a dev branch, with the other team member reviewing and approving the pull request.

+> [!IMPORTANT]
+> Submissions with only one team member's contributions will incur 20% grade penalty.

 Full instructions for each step are in the [docs](docs) folder.
 Please complete them in order.

 1. Setup your GitHub repo with an environment and branch protection rules.